MeToo movement in India: Tanushree Dutta's allegations

 In an interview, Tanushree said "He (Nana Patekar) called the MNS (Maharashtra Navnirman Sena) party to bash up my car.
 He was behind everything and was supported by choreographer Ganesh Acharya".
 In a video from 2008 that went viral on the internet, goons are seen thrashing Tanushree's car.
 A journalist named Pawan Bharadwaj, was seen thrashing the car's windshield with his camera, and later clarified that he attacked her car because earlier, he had a fight with Dutta's team.
 A defamation case was filed against her for her comments about the MNS party.
 She was also served with two legal notices from Nana Patekar and Vivek Agnihotri.
 On 6 October 2018, Dutta filed an FIR at Oshiwara police station against actor Nana Patekar, director Rakesh Sarang, choreographer Ganesh Acharya, and producer Sami Siddiqui.

 In mid-October, Dutta sought the help of the Maharashtra State Women's Commission (MSWC) in order to conduct a full-scale investigation on the issue; they sent notices to Nana Patekar, director Rakesh Sarang and choreographer Ganesh Acharya, whom they directed to respond within 10 days.
-On 16 November, several weeks after the MSWC issued a warning to Patekar, his lawyer Aniket Nikam released a statement refuting the allegations, stating, "All allegations against him (Nana Patekar) are false and far from the truth".
+On 16 November, several weeks after the MSWC issued a warning to Patekar, his lawyer released a statement refuting the allegations, stating, "All allegations against him (Nana Patekar) are false and far from the truth".

 In June 2019, the Mumbai Police closed the case after informing the courts that there was no evidence to prosecute Patekar.